Freda Bedi: Life in India

 In 1959, when the Dalai Lama arrived in India after an arduous trek across the Himalayas followed by thousands of his Tibetan devotees, she was asked by India's prime minister Jawaharlal Nehru to help them and spent time improving facilities for refugees at camps in Assam and West Bengal.
 She became an observant Tibetan Buddhist and she followed the guidance of the 16th Karmapa of the Kagyu School.
 She worked, with the support of the Dalai Lama, to establish the Young Lamas Home School.
 Bedi initially set up the Young Lama's School in Delhi but after a short period it was moved to Dalhousie.
 The school trained young Tibetan lamas and monks in languages and social sciences as well as religion, to equip the coming generation of Tibetan spiritual leaders for life in exile.
-A number of Bedi's pupils became well-known teachers, including Chogyam Trungpa, Thubten Zopa Rinpoche, Akong Rinpoche, Tulku Pema Tenzin, Gelek Rimpoche, Lama Yeshe Losal Rinpoche, and the sons of Tulku Urgyen Rinpoche, Chokyi Nyima and Chokling of Tsikey).
+A number of Bedi's pupils became well-known teachers, including Chogyam Trungpa, Thubten Zopa Rinpoche, Akong Rinpoche, Tulku Pema Tenzin, Kathak Tulku, Gelek Rimpoche, Lama Yeshe Losal Rinpoche, and the sons of Tulku Urgyen Rinpoche, Chokyi Nyima and Chokling of Tsikey).
 In 1963, with Lama Karma Thinley Rinpoche and under the guidance of the Karmapa, she founded the Karma Drubgyu Thargay Ling nunnery for Tibetan women, now located in Tilokpur, Kangra Valley.

 While running the Young Lamas Home School at Dalhousie in north India, Bedi also spent time at Rumtek in Sikkim, the seat of the Karmapa in exile.
 In 1966, she took sramaneri ordination by the Karmapa and was given the name Karma Kechog Palmo.
 She was one of the first Western women to take ordination in Tibetan Buddhism.
 In 1972, she took full bhikshuni ordination in Hong Kong - the first western woman to do so, and according to the scholar Hanna Havnevik possibly the first woman in the Tibetan tradition ever to receive this higher ordination.
 She accompanied the Karmapa on his first visit to the West in 1974, a landmark five-month tour across North America and Europe.
 Although not fluent in Tibetan, she helped to translate prayers and religious texts into English.
-She is credited for bringing Tibetian Buddhism to the West.
+She is credited for bringing Tibetan Buddhism to the West.

 Bedi died in New Delhi on 26 March 1977.
 She was survived by two sons, Ranga Bedi, who was a tea planter, and Kabir Bedi, a Hollywood and Bollywood film and TV star, who was born in Lahore in 1946; a daughter, Gulhima, who was born in Srinagar in 1949, now lives in the United States.
 A hand crafted wooden tribute to Freda Bedi, made by Kalwinder Singh Dhindsa, was placed in a community garden in her home city of Derby in June 2022.